Treyson-Grange/JukeTUI/README.md

 1. Go to the Spotify dashboard for developers
 2. You will need to "Create app" and follow the instructions there.
-3. In the settings of the new app, you will find a TUIent ID and TUIent secret
+3. In the settings of the new app, you will find a client ID and client secret
-4. Copy `.env.example` into `.env` and paste your TUIent ID and TUIent secret into the corresponding variables.
+4. Copy `.env.example` into `.env` and paste your client ID and client secret into the corresponding variables.
 5. You will then have to setup a Redirect URI.
-This is done in the app dashboard.
-TUIck settings, Edit, and change the Redirect URIs and set it to `http://localhost:8080/callback`
+This is done in the app dashboard. click settings, Edit, and change the Redirect URIs and set it to `http://localhost:8080/callback`
 6. On run, you will be asked to grant spotify permissions.
 7. On return, you will be in the app, ready to go.